José Raúl Capablanca: Influence on the game

-Capablanca founded no school per se, but his style influenced world champions Fischer, Karpov, and Botvinnik.
+Capablanca did not found any school per se, but his style influenced world champions Fischer, Karpov, and Botvinnik.
 Alekhine received schooling from Capablanca in positional play before their fight for the world title made them bitter enemies.

 As a chess writer, Capablanca did not present large amounts of detailed analysis, instead focusing on the critical moments in a game.
 His writing style was plain and easy to understand.
 Botvinnik regarded Capablanca's book Chess Fundamentals as the best chess book ever written.
 Capablanca in a lecture and in his book A Primer of Chess pointed out that while the bishop was usually stronger than the knight, queen and knight was usually better than queen and bishop, especially in endings—the bishop merely mimics the queen's diagonal move, while the knight can immediately reach squares the queen cannot.
 Research is divided over Capablanca's conclusion: in 2007, Glenn Flear found little difference, while in 1999, Larry Kaufman, analysing a large database of games, concluded that results very slightly favored queen plus knight.
 John Watson wrote in 1998 that an unusually large proportion of queen and knight versus queen and bishop endings are drawn, and that most decisive games are characterized by the winning side having one or more obvious advantages in that specific game.